 In that spirit, we reached out to three top nutritionists, one who has Gwyneth Paltrow's stamp of approval, for the rundown on what a "day in the life" is like.
-If you're as curious as we are to know what a celebrity nutritionist eats, and you also want some creative culinary inspiration to break out of a food rut, keep reading!

-The Skinny: I start my day with a strong probiotic washed down with detoxifying lemon water on an empty stomach (I prefer Dr. Ohhira Professional Strength or Renew Life 100 Billion).
-In addition to the lemon water, my first drink of the day is my Detox Tonic (blend of Tonix Coconut Water Kefir, George's Always Active Aloe Vera, Bragg's Apple Cider Vinegar, the juice of one lemon, and a dash of cayenne).
+I start my day with a strong probiotic washed down with detoxifying lemon water on an empty stomach (I prefer Dr. Ohhira Professional Strength or Renew Life 100 Billion).
+In addition to the lemon water, my first drink of the day is my Detox Tonic (a blend of Tonix Coconut Water Kefir, George's Always Active Aloe Vera, Bragg's Apple Cider Vinegar, the juice of one lemon, and a dash of cayenne).
 I use this to boost my immune system and as a way to focus on gut health first thing in the morning.

 While my daughter is getting ready for school, I'm making us matcha green tea lattes (I blend all of the following in my Vitamix: 4 ozs. almond milk, 4 ozs. coconut milk,1/2 tsp. organic matcha tea powder, 1 tbsp. of coconut oil, vanilla stevia, pure vanilla powder, and cinnamon).
 We both love this grassy blend.
 It's not only full of antioxidants, but it helps keep my energy and focus strong.
 The addition of the healthy fat (coconut oil) helps to keep me satiated until lunch.

-To ensure that I'm getting my daily allotment of vitamins, minerals, phytochemicals and antioxidants, I always have a green juice at some point in the day.
-My go-to blend is a basic recipe with romaine (great protein for a green!), celery, cucumber, lemon, ginger, and turmeric root.
+To ensure that I'm getting my daily allotment of vitamins, minerals, phytochemicals, and antioxidants, I always have a green juice at some point in the day.
+My go-to blend is a basic recipe with romaine (great protein for a green), celery, cucumber, lemon, ginger, and turmeric root.

 If I don't have a lunch meeting, I usually make a salad—I start with a large scoop of probiotic sauerkraut and place it over mixed greens, and then I add any and all veggies in my fridge, drizzle with pumpkin, avocado or walnut oil, and Herbamare seasoning.
 I finish with a scoop of my favorite homemade vegan Faux Almond “Tuna” Salad.

 Family dinner is a must in my household and everyone knows my favorite is Millet Falafel with Avocado Relish & Roasted Asparagus Salad.
 This is my idea of a perfect plant-based meal—and one that my whole family loves!
-It feels great to get them on board with healthy eating and this is one dinner we all agree on!
+It feels great to get them on board with healthy eating and this is one dinner we all agree on.

 Dr. Frank Lipman